albertbregonia/cerebrum/README.md

 ## Main Features:
 1. Easy to use, simple GUI.
 2. Able to control up to maximum of 10 simulataneous devices.
-3. Cross Platform - Able to run on Windows, Mac OS X and Linux as long as a [JDK 10+](https://www.oracle.com/java/technologies/java-archive-javase10-downloads.html) is available.
+3. Cross Platform - Able to run on Windows, Mac OS X and Linux as long as a [JRE/JDK 10+](https://www.oracle.com/java/technologies/java-archive-javase10-downloads.html) is available.

 ## RELEASE NOTES AS OF OCT.
 17
 - Keyboard input and scrolling is fully functional, 100% accuracy; ***EXCEPT: OS-Exclusive Key Combinations (ie. CTRL+ALT+DEL)***